Eddy diffusion: Historical developments

 The theory of eddy diffusion was originally developed, around the end of the 1910s, by G. I. Taylor and L. F. Richardson in England and by W. Schmidt in Austria as a direct generalization of the classical theory of molecular diffusion.
 They proposed the idea that the mass effect of the eddies is entirely similar to that of molecules except for a scale difference.
 This is described as the "gradient model" in a later section, the name derived from the fact that diffusion fluxes are proportional to the local gradient in concentration, just as for molecular diffusion.

 Later research (1930s), mainly by O. G. Sutton, pointed out some problems of the original approach and put forward the idea that the difference between the eddy structure of a turbulent fluid and the molecular structure of a fluid at rest is more than one of scale.

 During the following decades, a number of studies were carried out to experimentally probe the established theory on eddy diffusion, both for the atmosphere and the ocean/lake bodies, mostly finding agreement with the original theory.
 In particular, experiments on the diffusion of foreign material in a turbulent water stream, vertical structure of water in lake bodies, and lowest part of the atmosphere found experimental evidence that eddy diffusion is indeed stronger than molecular diffusion and generally obeys the theory originally developed by G. I. Taylor.
 Some counter-examples to the original gradient theory are given later in the article.

 Active research is now focused on the contributions of eddy diffusion to both atmospheric and oceanic known processes.
 New models and theories were built on the foundation of the original theory to fully describe these processes.
 In particular, these studies include eddy diffusion mechanisms to explain processes from aerosols deposition to internal gravity waves in the upper atmosphere, from deep sea eddy diffusion and buoyancy to nutrient supply to the surface of the mixed layer in the Antarctic Circumpolar Current.

-Mathematical formulation of eddy diffusion Cushman-Roisin, Benoit, and Jean-Marie Beckers.
-Introduction to geophysical fluid dynamics: physical and numerical aspects.
-Academic press, 2011.